nsacyber/BitLocker-Guidance/README.md

-# Microsoft BitLocker
+# BitLocker Guidance

 ## About Microsoft BitLocker
-[Microsoft BitLocker](https://technet.microsoft.com/en-us/library/cc731549.aspx) is a full volume encryption feature built into Windows.
+[Microsoft BitLocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview) is a full volume encryption feature built into Windows.
 BitLocker is intended to protect data on devices that have been lost or stolen.
-BitLocker is available in the Ultimate and Enterprise editions of Windows Vista and Windows 7 and in the Professional and Enterprise editions of Windows 8 and later.
+BitLocker is available in the Ultimate and Enterprise editions of Windows Vista and Windows 7, in the Professional and Enterprise editions of Windows 8/8.1, and in the Pro, Enterprise, and Education editions of Windows 10.
+BitLocker is also included in the Windows Server releases of Windows since Window Server 2008.

 The Windows 10 BitLocker modules have been [validated](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules) against [NIST](http://www.nist.gov/) [FIPS 140-2](https://csrc.nist.gov/projects/cryptographic-module-validation-program) [validation] multiple times: